belltown/roku-develop/README.md

 `Automatically discover Rokus on the local network` - if checked, will automatically attempt to discover all Rokus on the local network.
 If un-checked, will disable automatic discovery, only allowing Roku devices to be manually entered.

+#### .rokudevignore

+Ignores can optionally be placed in the file `.rokudevignore`.
+This file should reside in the same directory as the manifest file.

+Rules:

+- Lines beginning with a hash (`#`) will be ignored.
+- Lines beginning with a exclamation mark (`!`) will be treated as unignores.
+- All other lines will be treated as ignores.
+- All lines should be relative paths with the root starting at .rokudevignore's containing directory
+- Lines consisting of a file or directory name, with or without a trailing forward slash will be applied against any file or directory name in the directory hierarchy.
+- Unignores can be used to specify that a file should not be ignored.
+This is useful when specifying a file/directory name to be ignored globally, but not wanting to ignore a specific file.
+- Path separators in .rokudevignore are forward slashes.

 ### Keyboard shortcuts

 roku-develop uses two commands, ```roku-develop:toggle```